-As Virgin Australia gives businesses the opportunity to earn double status points in their nifty Accelerate travel rewards program (flights must be purchased by Monday, May 27), TDL spends time with “the Points Whisperer”, aka Steve Hui, owner of iFlyFlat.com for his expert tips on business rewards and frequent flyer points.
+As Virgin Australia gives businesses the opportunity to earn status points in their nifty Accelerate travel rewards program, TDL spends time with “the Points Whisperer”, aka Steve Hui, owner of iFlyFlat.com for his expert tips on business rewards and frequent flyer points.

 Q: Hi Steve, or should I say Mr Points Whisperer, you’ve been a busy man redeeming your points.
 Where have you been lately?